 Equilux ("equal light"), on the other hand, is the term for when day and night are exactly equal.
 And, because of how sunrise and sunset are defined, the equilux occurs a few days before the spring equinox and a few days after the autumn equinox, according to the U.K.'s Met Office.

 When do the equinoxes happen?

 Equinoxes don't necessarily occur on exactly the same day each year.
 They happen around or on March 20 and Sept.
-23. In 2022, the spring equinox will fall on March 20, and the fall equinox will occur on Sept.
 23.

 These shifting dates are because an Earth year is not exactly 365 days: There is an extra quarter of a day (6 hours) that accumulates each year, causing the date of the equinox to shift.
-The planet's orientation towards the sun is also constantly shifting, tweaking the timing of the equinox.
+The planet's orientation toward the sun is also constantly shifting, tweaking the timing of the equinox.

 In the Northern Hemisphere, the March equinox heralds the beginning of spring, and is referred to as the spring or vernal equinox (vernal comes from the Latin term "ver" for spring).
 At the same time, the Southern Hemisphere shifts into autumn.
 The converse is true in September, when the northern half of the planet descends into the colder months of autumn and the southern half enters spring.